SiddhantRam18/NGO-website/README.md

 - HTML: Content is structured to ensure a smooth and easy user experience.

 - CSS: Applied styling improves visual appeal and maintains a consistent look across the site.
+# Instructions
+1. Clone the repository: `git Clone https://github.com/SiddhantRam18/NGO-website`

+2. To explore the site, open the "index.html" file in your browser.